archie-s/thrift-delivery/README.md

 # Thrift Delivery Management System

+Ths is a group assignment.
-A delivery management application for thrift-store owners to manage riders and track deliveries.
+It's a delivery management application for thrift-store owners to manage riders and track deliveries.

 ## Features